 5. Avoid Strong Smells

-The smell from your surroundings play a huge role in determining whether your child will get car sick or not, so you can help your child a lot by eliminating anything with a strong smell from his presence.
-This includes perfumes, strong smelling food items and some types of car fresheners.
+The smell from your surroundings plays a huge role in determining whether your child will get car sick or not, so you can help your child a lot by eliminating anything with a strong smell from his presence.
+This includes perfumes, strong-smelling food items and some types of car fresheners.
 In some cases, a child may get sick owing to the smell of stale leather emanating from the seats of the car itself.